Best Algo Trading Broker 2026: IB vs Lightspeed vs Tradier

 MarketsUS + global equity/futures venuesUS equities + options primarilyUS equities + options + ETFs

-CryptoYes (eligible regions)NoNo
+CryptoYes (eligible regions, 3rd-party cleared)NoNo

 FXDeep ECNNoNo